-a.
-All written materials related to the services provided to the Client in alternate formats.

-- b.
-All written materials related to the services provided to the Client in the Client's language. - c.
+- a.
+All written materials related to the services provided to the Client in alternate formats, including accessible electronic formats, brailed documents, and large print upon request.
+If Provider does not have access to such alternate formats, then Provider can request written materials in the Client's preferred format from OHA. - b.
+All written materials related to the services provided to the Client in the Client's language.
+If Provider does not have access to such languages, then Provider can request written materials in the Client's language from OHA. - c.
 Oral interpretation services related to the services provided to the Client in the Client's language. - d.
 Sign language interpretation services and telephone communications access services related to the services provided to the Client.
+Provider shall work with OHA if it does not have staff that fluently speak the language of an eligible Client, including qualified Sign Language Interpreters for Client's who are deaf or hard of hearing and whose preferred mode of communication is sign language.